Consulting / Keynote Presentations

 This agenda can be customized to meet your specific needs.
 I can also support you in sustaining the work in your organization via film showings, lunch time discussions, creating caucus groups, development of a Change Team, etc.

-Formats: I provide workshops ranging from 2-4 hours to 1-3 full days, depending on your need.
-I recommend that all sessions be supported by follow-up training in order to reinforce learning and convey leadership commitment to the training goals.
+Formats: I provide workshops ranging from 2-4 hours to 1-3 full days depending on your need (it is highly recommended that longer sessions be co-facilitated interracialy).
+Sessions should be supported by follow-up training in order to reinforce learning and convey leadership commitment to the training goals.